-Applicants will be made offers of housing to meet their needs, as stated in their application.
-However, in cases where the applicant refuses a number of reasonable offers (i.e. meeting the assessed needs and preferences of the applicant), landlords reserve the right to re-interview and re-assess the applicant's application.
+Applicants will be made reasonable offers of housing to meet their needs, as stated in their application.
+In cases where the applicant refuses a number of reasonable offers (ie meeting the assessed needs and preferences of the applicant), landlords reserve the right to re-interview and re-assess the application.

-In cases where the applicant is homeless, after a reasonable offer has been refused, the City Council may decide that their duty, or the duty of RSLs, to re-house the applicant under homeless legislation has been discharged.
+In cases where the applicant is homeless, after a reasonable offer has been refused, the Department may decide that their duty to re-house the applicant under homeless legislation has been discharged.